 Use of a term as a trade name and use of the same term as a trademark are properly analyzed separately for infringement when the term serves as both identification for an organization (trade name) and as an identification of the source of a product (trademark).
 See Self-Realization Fellowship Church v.
 Ananda Church of Self-Realization, 59 F.3d 903, 908-09 (9th Cir.
 1995).
 The right to use a term as a trade name is not necessarily coterminous with the right to use that term as a trademark for goods or services.
 See Stephen W. Boney Inc. v.
 Boney Servs., Inc., 127 F.3d 821, 828-29 (9th Cir.
 1997).
 Accordingly, each should be analyzed and instructed separately.

 “Trade names symbolize the reputation of a business as a whole.
 In contrast, trademarks and service marks are designed to identify and distinguish a company’s goods and services . . . .
 As a practical matter, courts are rarely called upon to distinguish between trade names, trademarks and service marks.
 Trade names often function as trademarks or service marks as well . . . .
 Perhaps because of this functional overlap, the same broad standards of protection apply to trademarks and trade names.”
 Accuride Int’l v.
 Accuride Corp., 871 F.2d 1531, 1534-35 (9th Cir.
-1989).
+1989) (citations omitted).

 A corporation is a person.
-See Instruction 4.2 (Liability of Corporations–Scope of Authority Not in Issue).
+See Instruction 4.2 (Liability of Corporations—Scope of Authority Not in Issue).